Material properties of diamond: Hardness and crystal structure

+Hydrophobia and lipophilia

-Because of its great hardness and strong molecular bonding, a cut diamond's facets and facet edges appear the flattest and sharpest.
-A curious side effect of diamond's surface perfection is hydrophobia combined with lipophilia.
-The former property means a drop of water placed on a diamond will form a coherent droplet, whereas in most other minerals the water would spread out to cover the surface.
-Similarly, diamond is unusually lipophilic, meaning grease and oil readily collect on a diamond's surface.
-Whereas on other minerals oil would form coherent drops, on a diamond the oil would spread.
-This property is exploited in the use of so-called "grease pens," which apply a line of grease to the surface of a suspect diamond simulant.
+Due to great hardness and strong molecular bonding, a cut diamond's facets and facet edges appear the flattest and sharpest.
+A curious side effect of a natural diamond's surface perfection is hydrophobia combined with lipophilia.
+The former property means a drop of water placed on a diamond forms a coherent droplet, whereas in most other minerals the water would spread out to cover the surface.
+Additionally, diamond is unusually lipophilic, meaning grease and oil readily collect and spread on a diamond's surface, whereas in other minerals oil would form coherent drops.
+This property is exploited in the use of grease pencils, which apply a line of grease to the surface of a suspect diamond simulant.
 Diamond surfaces are hydrophobic when the surface carbon atoms terminate with a hydrogen atom and hydrophilic when the surface atoms terminate with an oxygen atom or hydroxyl radical.
 Treatment with gases or plasmas containing the appropriate gas, at temperatures of 450 degC or higher, can change the surface property completely.
 Naturally occurring diamonds have a surface with less than a half monolayer coverage of oxygen, the balance being hydrogen and the behavior is moderately hydrophobic.
 This allows for separation from other minerals at the mine using the so-called "grease-belt".